On this page

 The APEX path pattern syntax is a set of rules that allow you to filter and select specific elements within APEX graphs and the packed character format:

-Rig component scripts use APEX path patterns to find specific groups of graph nodes and ports (via graph::FindNodes and graph::FindPorts).
-APEX path patterns can also be used to filter additional metadata on graph nodes in the form of tags and properties, which are used to mark and store data on nodes.
+APEX path patterns are used in graph nodes like graph::FindNodes and graph::FindPorts to find specific groups of nodes and ports.
+APEX path patterns can also be used to filter for metadata on graph nodes like tags and properties.
+Tags are used extensively in pre-built rig components to label and find nodes in a rig.

 Packed character format